 5. Candles are prettiest when they’re out of our reach.

 4. Don’t feed us desserts, chocolate, candy, gravy, onions, garlic, fatty foods, grapes or nuts.
 It’s all tasty for you, but bad for pets.
+Visit this link for more information about food safety.

 3. Watch those trash cans, especially during family get-togethers.
 You don’t want us doing any exploring…